chilts/mongodb-queue/README.md

 var queue = Queue(db, 'my-queue', { visibility : 15 })
 ```

-All messages in this queue now have a visibility window of 15s.
+All messages in this queue now have a visibility window of 15s, instead of the
+default 30s.

 ## Author ##